IBM-Cloud/swift-helloworld/README.md

 cf push
 ```

 Executing the Cloud Foundry push command will parse the contents of the `manifest.yml` file and upload the application to Bluemix.
-The following is example output output from executing the `cf push` command on the Swift `3.0` version of this application:
+The following is example output from executing the `cf push` command on the Swift `3.0` version of this application:

 ```
 Using manifest file /Users/olivieri/git/swift-helloworld/manifest.yml